Five injured, including three pedestrians, after five-car crash in central Tokyo | The Japan Times

-Five people were injured in a car crash involving five vehicles Tuesday morning in central Tokyo, but none was in a serious condition, local police said.
+Five people were injured in a car crash involving five vehicles Tuesday morning in central Tokyo, but none were in a serious condition, local police said.

 A truck rammed into three pedestrians and hit four vehicles when it entered a crossroad in the capital’s Shinbashi business district at about 9:45 a.m., they said.